 I decided the right time had come to slow down, take an honest look at my life, and ponder what I wanted from the afternoon of my life.

 We (my wife Tor, two boys Sonnie and Herbie and I), decided to take a rather risky approach to my dilemma.
 We set a goal to stop the world and get off for a whole year.

 We started planning our escape from the mad whirl of stress to live on a large piece of barren volcanic rock called Fuerteventura.
 We decided the La Isla Tranquila, or Peaceful Island, as it’s affectionately known by the locals, would be the perfect environment to do some serious soul searching.

 It is a beautiful island with no traffic lights, no motorways, no traffic jams, no rush hour, no underground, and no trains.
 Just sun-kissed sandy beaches, warm turquoise blue seas and plenty of fresh air.

 We had to work out how we were going to live for an entire year with no income and raised what we thought we would need (which was actually very little) by selling some of my shares in Si, taking out a loan, and covering our mortgage by renting out our house.

 Closing the smile gap in Fuerteventura

-While the boys were at school we occupied ourselves on the complicated task of getting all the necessary paper work completed to be able to live and function on the island.
+At times we were ready to go back home to the UK While the boys were at school we occupied ourselves on the complicated task of getting all the necessary paper work completed to be able to live and function on the island.
 We spent many hours in the wrong queue, driving round and round trying to find the wrong building, only to learn that “Manana” means not today.